-The organization was birthed out of the desire to educate the nation on the need for additionally substance abuse prevention resources in our communities.
+The organization was birthed out of the desire to educate the nation on the need for additional substance abuse prevention resources in our communities.

 Foundation At a Glance

-The Mario Do Right Foundation is a 501(c)(3) which was established in 2007 by singer, songwriter and actor Mario Barrett in an effort to educate and inspire youth adversely affected by drug and alcohol abuse in the home.
+The Mario Do Right Foundation is a 501(c)(3) which was established in 2007 by singer, songwriter and actor Mario Barrett and business partner, Kevin Shird, in an effort to educate and inspire youth adversely affected by drug and alcohol abuse in the home.